meilisearch/specifications/text/0089-tenant-tokens.md

 ---

-> In this case, if the medical_records index is searchable from the signing API Key, the tenant token can only search in the medical_records index without applying specific rules.
+> In this case, if the medical_records index is searchable from the signing API Key, the tenant token can only search in the medical_records index without applying specific rules before applying the search parameters added by the end user.

 ```json
 {